corowne/lorekeeper/README.md

 - An unavoidable change in behavior, but one that is arguably a net quality-of-life improvement.
 May also be highly useful as a base for other extensions to build upon.
 - Opt-in/must be deliberately enabled for significant changes in the behavior of the site to occur.
 No more obtrusive than effectively optional functions in core Lorekeeper if not in use.

+Certain extensions are also included on an opt-in basis, via a config file.
+This is done because they provide notable QoL and are broadly desirable, but perhaps not universally; these also tend to be restrained enough in scope that they can be made opt-in in this way.

 It also serves as a base for developing extensions, providing several common 'dependencies'.

 **Reference Links:**